kubernetes-sigs/secrets-store-csi-driver/.local/README.md

 # Overview
 It's much easier to debug code with breakpoints while developing new features or making changes to existing codebase.
 With this in mind, following steps provides a way to setup csi secret store driver for local debugging.

+> NOTE: Steps in this guide are not tested by CI/CD.
+This is just one of the way to locally debug the code and a good starting point.

 ## Prerequisites

 * [Docker Desktop](https://docs.docker.com/get-docker)